CycloneDX/cyclonedx.org/guides/sbom/glossary.md

 - **Component type** - The general classification of a software components architecture.
 Examples of component types include libraries, frameworks, applications, containers, and operating systems.

-- **CycloneDX** - A software bill of materials specification designed to be lightweight and security-focused.

 - **Direct dependency** - A software component that is referenced by a program itself.

 - **Package manager** - A distribution mechanism that makes software artifacts discoverable by requesters.